 In addition to educating clients on the most ecologically responsible ways to improve their fisheries, Cole has a special interest in fish stockings, fish transporting and acclimating fish into clients’ lakes and ponds.

 Prior to joining SOLitude, Cole graduated from Texas A&M University with a bachelor's degree in Wildlife and Fisheries Services.
 During his time at A&M, he traveled to South Africa where he was able to spend a semester of his studies.
 On this trip, he met the woman that he would later call his wife.
 They both returned home and continued learning until they graduated in 2013.

-Cole grew up in Liberty Hill, Texas, where he participated in the Boy Scouts of America and achieved the rank of Eagle Scout.
+Cole grew up in Liberty Hill, TX, where he participated in the Boy Scouts of America and achieved the rank of Eagle Scout.
 In his free time, Cole enjoys spending time outdoors.
 His hobbies include hiking, backpacking, camping, swimming and shooting.

 Wildlife and Fisheries Biologist